6859-sp21/final-project-smart-street-bets/README.md

 ## Instructions

-* Select the date on the calendar.
+* Select the date and time on the calendar.
 After that you will see the data on the graph, and articles about bitcoin on that day and the day before.

 * You could hover your mouse over a candlestick, and you will see the date and prices (open, close, low, high) of that data point.